aleemon/nemwebR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of nemwebR is to enable easy downloading of datasets from the [AEMO NEM Web site](https://www.aemo.com.au/energy-systems/electricity/national-electricity-market-nem/data-nem/market-data-nemweb).
+The goal of `nemwebR` is to enable easy downloading of datasets from the [AEMO NEM Web site](https://www.aemo.com.au/energy-systems/electricity/national-electricity-market-nem/data-nem/market-data-nemweb).

-nemwebR has a series of functions for fetching common datasets such as market prices, generator outputs or bids.
+`nemwebR` has a series of functions for fetching common datasets such as market prices, generator outputs or bids.

+`nemwebR` is designed specifically for those looking to access market data but without access to the MMS Data Model typically available to registered market participants.

 The naming and design of these functions is intended to mirror the naming and conventions of the [MMS Data Model